pinkwafflecat/ITI1120/README.md

-# ??? what is this
+# I just be putting my two lines of code in here or what